Table of Contents

 Our customers can choose to delete archived orders, which removes all PII listed above from our system.
 We do not store the following: consumer email address, phone number or any other consumer PII.
 We do not intend to, and would notify customers if this were to change.
 We are considering permanently expunging consumer PII after an order has been shipped, but have not yet implementing this change.

-Support cannot access sensitive business documents in your system and your approval is required to connect to your commerce platform or manage documents in your account.
+Support will not access sensitive business documents in your system and your approval is required to connect to your commerce platform or manage documents in your account.
 This creates more friction for us when we provide you support but the trade off is that none of us know what is happening in your account unless you approve access to it directly by inviting us.
 Anyone with the ability to gain this access is trained for compliance with our security procedures, and have the same level of two-factor authentication applied to their user accounts they use in order to gain access.